nus-cs2103-AY2122S1/tp/docs/team/wanninglim.md

       - Allows the user to mark multiple students' attendance and participation for one week at a time.
       - The feature also toggles the attendance/participation status when the command is executed twice, giving the user an easy way to reverse their actions.
   * Justification: This feature allows the user (TA) to keep track of whether a student has attended and participated a tutorial class and improve their workflow.
 A user can also easily rectify their mistakes by executing the command again.
+  * Highlights: This feature required being well-versed in how the `Model` and `Logic` components work in tApp.
+It was hence challenging, as there were multiple design alternatives to consider.

 * **New Feature**: Added the ability to find students and groups based on partial name inputs.
   * What it does: